axelerant/engg-handbook/content/docs/productivity/effective-context-switching.md

 ## Unlocking Your Potential: Organize Work and Calendar for Peak Performance

-Understand, Identify, and classify items (excluding meetings) that need more time and those which need less time.
+Understand, identify, and classify items (excluding meetings) that need more time and those that need less time.

-For e.g.

 ### Large